ZawojWeb/MavenTemplate/README.md

 - Ready to use pom.xml with exec-maven-plugin
 - Ready to use UML file project.uxf

- Before start you have to have installed maven and checkstyle for java vsc extension
+ Before start you have to have installed maven and checkstyle for java vsc extension.

+ A good alternative for CheckStyle and PMD is SonarLint.
+To set SonarLint as formatter you have to go to settings end set as Default Fromatter.